Beard Liberation Front: Campaigns

 In 2002 the BLF called for a semi-boycott of the second Harry Potter film Harry Potter and the Chamber of Secrets, citing the continued presence of obviously fake beards worn by actors Robbie Coltrane and Richard Harris.
 Flett claimed that the Christmas season was the worst time of year for beardist taunts, with the Potter movies adding to the ammunition already given by Father Christmas.
 Acknowledging that the pressure from beardies' children would be too great to consider an outright boycott, he said that supporters were merely being encouraged to hiss and boo at the screen.

 In 2006 the BLF joined the ranks of organisations issuing health advice during the record-breaking heat wave by advising beard-wearers to trim their beards, cover them with handkerchiefs and to keep them cool by placing them "briefly in the freezer department of a fridge or dipping [them] in a pint of real ale".

-The BLF boycotted the 2007 World Beard and Moustache Championships as they claimed the event was over obsessive about the cutting and styling of whiskers rather than the pure cultivation of beards.
+The BLF boycotted the 2007 World Beard and Moustache Championships as they said the event was over obsessive about the cutting and styling of whiskers rather than the pure cultivation of beards.
 They were also angered by the Handlebar Club who were hosting the event because of their full club membership ban of those who possess a beard of any description.
-Handlebar moustache wearer and satirist Michael "Atters" Attree who was Honorable Chairman and Master of Ceremonies of the 2007 championships (and sits upon the committee of the Handlebar Club) hit back at the BLF claiming that their attitude towards his London-based club's handling of the WBMC was "Nonsense and utter Poppycock."
-He stated "One's personal grooming is of the utmost importance if one is to be a gentleman.
+Handlebar moustache wearer and satirist Michael "Atters" Attree who was Honorable Chairman and Master of Ceremonies of the 2007 championships (and sits upon the committee of the Handlebar Club) said that the BLF's attitude towards his London-based club's handling of the WBMC was "Nonsense and utter Poppycock."
+He stated: "One's personal grooming is of the utmost importance if one is to be a gentleman.
 Often it's the beard clubs that have been the WBMC hosts.
-We are just showing the beardies how to do it properly".
-Commenting on the Socialist aspirations of the BLF Attree stated "I'd rather be shot by a moustachioed fascist than bored to death by the BLF".
+We are just showing the beardies how to do it properly."
+Commenting on the Socialist aspirations of the BLF, Attree stated: "I'd rather be shot by a moustachioed fascist than bored to death by the BLF".